thimoo/challenge-app/README.md

 ## Participate

 If you want to participate you can fork the repo and implement your own solution, if you don't want to let it public you can add @GuggerJoel.
-If your repository is public but you wan't share your work until the end of the challenge you can push your job just before the deadline.

 ### Deadline

-You must create a release on your own forked repository before the 4th of july at 00:00 CEST.
-Send us an email with a short description of your job and a link to your repository.
+You must create a release on your own forked repository before the **4th of july at 00:00 CEST**.
+Send us an email with a short description (hours, challenges, choices) of your job and a link to your repository.

 **GL, HF**